makaubenson/emergency-response-system-maseno/README.md

 - `Congratulations, you have fully setup this project.`

 # Note: This project was taken to production and hosted.
-- The student url is `(https://emergency-maseno.blinx.co.ke/)`
+- The student url is [Student](https://emergency-maseno.blinx.co.ke/`
-- The admin url is `https://emergency-maseno.blinx.co.ke/admin/`
+- The admin url is [Admin] (https://emergency-maseno.blinx.co.ke/admin/)
-- The rescue team url is `https://rescueteam-maseno.blinx.co.ke/`
+- The rescue team url is [Rescue Team] (https://rescueteam-maseno.blinx.co.ke/)
 - This projects should be used under the `GNU General Public License ` guidelines.
 - Thank You for taking your time to explore this project.